fharaujo/fharaujo/README.md

 Here are some things to get you started:

-- 🧑🏾‍💻 I’m currently working on [Django Framework 3](https://github.com/fharaujo/contactsbook)
+- 🧑🏾‍💻 I’m currently working on [Node.js](https://github.com/fharaujo/contactsbook)
-- 📖 I’m currently learning - Django RestFramework
+- 📖 I’m currently learning - Node.js
 - 🔥 Eternal apprentice in the technology<br>